uswds/uswds-site/pages/patterns/select-language/selected-content.md

  - <strong>Topic-driven approach.</strong> A landing page is arranged topically, with links to specific content in the larger set of supported languages.
 This is generally recommended for sites that have rich topical content in a variety of supported languages.
  - <strong>Language-driven approach.</strong> a landing page is arranged by language, showcasing the specific additional languages and the content available in that language.
 This is generally recommended for sites that have a disparate set of content available in additional languages.

- Regardless of how the information is structured, consider providing <strong>prominent in-page notices and links</strong> where appropriate within your site to help surface additional language content.
+ Regardless of how the information is structured, consider providing <strong>prominent in-page notices and links</strong> where appropriate within your site to help surface this additional language content.

 ### Usability guidance